 In 2020, Nitartha Summer Institute will return to Willamette University in Salem, Oregon!
-It is about one hour south of PDX, the Portland, Oregon airport and about 3.5 hours (by car or train) south of Seattle in beautiful Oregon.
+It is about one hour south of PDX, the Portland, Oregon airport and about 3 to 4 hours (by car or train) south of Seattle in beautiful Oregon.

 Willamette University has a beautiful campus with a stream running right through it.
 Check out more and take a tour on their website.